 Whatsapp uses Signal’s encryption protocol to secure the transmission, but the important difference is in the transparency of the app and how your data is handled while stored and accessed on your phone.

-- The Signal Messenger app is open-source meaning its code can be inspected and verified by anyone.
-This allows an extra layer of assurance proving the app is doing what it promises.
+- The Signal Messenger app is open-source, meaning anyone can inspect and verify its code.
+This provides an extra assurance that the app is doing what it promises.
 Whatsapp is closed and proprietary.

 The sign-up process is very similar to WhatsApp.
 As long as both the sending and receiving users have Signal Messenger, the text messages between the two mobile devices are encrypted end-to-end.